andrashann/gptt/README.md

 </tbody>
 </table>

-Note: options **in bold** must be passed either as command line arguments or in the config file.

 #### Using a config file

 The following `config.json` adds values for the non-required options and the API key.
 (DO NOT commit your API key to a version control system!).